AVMf/avmf/README.md

 #### Building with Eclipse & Maven

-1. Select 'File' &rarr; 'Import'.
+1.Select 'File' &rarr; 'Import'.
-2. From the project options, select 'Maven' &rarr; 'Existing Maven Projects'.
+2.From the project options, select 'Maven' &rarr; 'Existing Maven Projects'.
-3. Select the root directory of your downloaded copy of AVM*f*.
+3.Select the root directory of your downloaded copy of AVM*f*.
-4. Click 'Finish' to complete the import.
+4.Click 'Finish' to complete the import.
-5. To generate the JAR file, select 'Run' &rarr; 'Run As' &rarr; 'maven install'.
+5.To generate the JAR file, select 'Run' &rarr; 'Run As' &rarr; 'maven install'.
-6. A JAR file called `avmf-1.0-jar-with-dependencies.jar` should have been created in the `target` directory of AVM*f*'s main directory; if this JAR file does not exist, then the installation with Eclipse failed and you will not yet be able to use AVM*f*.
+6.A JAR file called `avmf-1.0-jar-with-dependencies.jar` should have been created in the `target` directory of AVM*f*'s main directory; if this JAR file does not exist, then the installation with Eclipse failed and you will not yet be able to use AVM*f*.
 Please try these steps again or, alternatively, try another IDE or